GEP-Bioenergy/gep_bio/README.md

 - Clone git repository main branch and pip install the required dependencies.
 - Create a `/results` folder for GEP Bio output in your root repository.
 - Download required country gep scenario results and place in root repository.
 This can be obtained from [GEP](https://energydata.info/organization/world-bank-grou?q=GEP&sort=score+desc%2C+metadata_modified+desc).
-- Specify the path to the downloaded gep scenario results folder in `GEP_Bio.ipynb` notebook.
+- Specify path to the downloaded gep scenario folder in `GEP_Bio.ipynb` notebook.
+- Specify path to crop data file.
+In our case `/Nigeria_crop.xlsx`
 - Run all cells in the `GEP_Bio.ipynb` notebook to generate GEP Bio output.
 Each scenario output file would be generated in `/results/scenarios` folder.